copperdogma/ai-feed-consolidator9/docs/templates/stories-template.md

 2. Replace placeholders (e.g., `[PROJECT TITLE]`, `[STORY ID]`) with project-specific information.
 3. Use the "Sample" section as a reference, but tailor the content to the specific project.
 4. Update the "Story List" section as new stories are added or their statuses change.
+5. **Important**: A story can only be marked as "Done" after receiving explicit user sign-off.

 ---